Illumination Education Program

 The Empathy Project

-Lantern Theater Company is partnering with the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University to create an introduction to drama, acting, and playwriting for students of health care professions, resident physicians, and faculty at the medical and nursing schools.
+Lantern Theater Company partners with the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University to offer an introductory course on drama, acting, and playwriting for their graduate students of health care professions, resident physicians, and faculty at the medical and nursing schools.

-Conceived by Salvatore Mangione, M.D., pulmonologist and director of physical diagnosis-clinical skills at SKMC, and the Lantern's artistic director, Charles McMahon, the goal of this program is for the students to develop skills, like empathy and tolerance for ambiguity, which will assist them in their future careers and help prevent burnout.
+Conceived by Salvatore Mangione, MD, pulmonologist and director of physical diagnosis-clinical skills at SKMC, and the Lantern's artistic director, Charles McMahon, this innovative program seeks to foster empathy and tolerance for ambiguity among health professions students using the tools and techniques of the theatrical form.
 According to McMahon: "The Lantern has long held the belief that theater should enrich the life of its community by providing people with unique experiences and uncommon perspectives that help us to create greater context and meaning in our lives.
 This collaboration with Thomas Jefferson University has the potential to open up new ways our respective fields can enrich each other."

-The drama program, funded by The Josiah Macy Jr. Foundation and IMAP, officially kicked off in November 2014 and is part of a larger humanities curriculum now required for first-year medical students at SKMC.
+The Empathy Project launched in November 2014 and is now integrated into the larger humanities curriculum required for first-year medical students at SKMC.
 Dr. Mangione was particularly interested in theater as a tool to foster empathy.
 "Theater is not entertainment," Dr. Mangione said.
 "The Greeks created drama to be catharsis by proxy.
 It is a tool to understand the human condition."